 What Is Body Wash?

 Like shampoo, body wash contains surfactants that help water mix with sebum found on the skin and other impurities like sweat and dirt.
-It differs from bar soap because it usually contains moisturizers that hydrate the skin.
+It differs from bar soap because it usually contains moisturizers that hydrate the skin, people often use it with a shower loofah.
 Some products also feature supportive ingredients that address skincare concerns like acne or widespread dryness.
+Curious about the difference between shower gel vs body wash?
 Usually, body wash is thicker than shower gel and contains more hydrating and supportive ingredients.

 Beyond surfactants, body washes share other types of ingredients with shampoo.
 They are also likely to contain lather boosters, colorants, balancing agents, preservatives, fragrances or essential oils.